flrgh/busted-matrix/README.md

 ## include

-Matricies can be expanded and updated via `include` directives:
+Matrices can be expanded and updated via `include` directives:

 ```lua
 MATRIX(function()